 Now, Amy is happily serving her own clients in the Chapel Hill area.
-When she’s not hard at work designing for a client, you may find Amy and her husband Greg at work in their own backyard, sharing the treasures of their eclectic garden with their son Graham and their daughter Finley.
+When she’s not hard at work designing for a client, you may find Amy at work in her own backyard, sharing the treasures of her eclectic garden with her son Graham and her daughter Finley.
 The outdoor space surrounding Amy’s home reflects the graceful balance she creates for her clients – sustainable design that is generous with both beauty and the comforts of home.

 Amy holds a Master of Professional Studies in Landscape Design and Sustainable Landscapes from George Washington University and a Bachelor of Arts in Communications from The College of Charleston.